VCWVL/wede5020-part-2-micro-chromosone/README.md

 Student Number: ST10483401

 Project Overview:
 The Website created is for a non-profit organisation called Green For Us.
 The purpose of the website is to serve as the organizations online home, a place where visitors can learn, contact and take action with the organisation.
 The website will explain the organisations vision, mission and its core principles.
+The website will be used to garner support, money and followers.

 Website Goals and Objectives:
 Encourage people to join, volunteer and spread the word.